Chazae/Chazae.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info: >
     <p>Located in Seattle, WA</p>
-    <p>Picture taken in Port Angeles, WA</p>
+    <h6><p>Picture taken in Port Angeles, WA</p></h6>

 social: true # includes social icons at the bottom of the page
 ---
   ---
 Currently working on personal projects to keep my skills sharp while I pursue a **Technical Support position**.
 My most recent projects have been practicing exploits within a virtual pentesting lab I configured, and developing a video game from the ground up using a combination of **Unreal**, **Blender**, **Audacity**, and **GIMP 3.0**.

 As a result of working in the service industry for the past 13 years, my soft skills are top notch.
-Understanding a consumers needs, and having the relevant skills to solve their issues at hand are key to striving in those spaces. **In the tech field,efficient Root Cause Analysis problem solving can be jump started through effective listening and communicating**.
+Understanding a consumers needs, and having the relevant skills to solve their issues at hand are key to striving in those spaces. **In the tech field, efficient Root Cause Analysis problem solving can be jump started through effective listening and communicating**.

 Independent of coursework, I have studied and simulated a multitude of different Support Ticket software.
 These include **Freshdesk**, **Zendesk**, **Salesforce**, **Service Desk**, and **Bold Desk**.
 I learned these to be able to quickly adapt to any Support Ticket software that I may encounter.